Brasília: Construction

-Juscelino Kubitschek, president of Brazil from 1956 to 1961, ordered Brasilia's construction, fulfilling the promise of the Constitution and his own political campaign promise.
-Building Brasilia was part of Juscelino's "fifty years of prosperity in five" plan.
+Juscelino Kubitschek, president of Brazil from 1956 to 1961, ordered Brasília's construction, fulfilling the promise of the Constitution and his own political campaign promise.
+Building Brasília was part of Juscelino's "fifty years of prosperity in five" plan.
 Already in 1892, the astronomer Louis Cruls, in the service of the Brazilian government, had investigated the site for the future capital.
 Lúcio Costa won a contest and was the main urban planner in 1957, with 5550 people competing.
 Oscar Niemeyer was the chief architect of most public buildings, Joaquim Cardozo was the structural engineer, and Roberto Burle Marx was the landscape designer.
-Brasilia was built in 41 months, from 1956 to 21 April 1960, when it was officially inaugurated.
+Brasília was built in 41 months, from 1956 to 21 April 1960, when it was officially inaugurated.

 Geography

 The city sits at an elevation of 1000 m and more, high on the Brazilian Highlands in the country's center-western region.
 Paranoá Lake, a large artificial lake, was built to increase the amount of water available and to maintain the region's humidity.
 It has a marina, and hosts wakeboarders and windsurfers.
 Diving can also be practiced and one of the main attractions is Vila Amaury, an old village submerged in the lake.
-This is where the first construction workers of Brasilia used to live.
+This is where the first construction workers of Brasília used to live.

 Climate

-Brasilia has a tropical savanna climate (Aw, according to the Köppen climate classification), milder due to the elevation and with two distinct seasons: the rainy season, from October to April, and the dry season, from May to September.
+Brasília has a tropical savanna climate (Aw, according to the Köppen climate classification), milder due to the elevation and with two distinct seasons: the rainy season, from October to April, and the dry season, from May to September.
 The average temperature is 21.4 °C. September, at the end of the dry season, has the highest average maximum temperature, 29.1 °C, and July has major and minor lower maximum average temperature, of 25.6 °C and 13.9 °C, respectively.
 Average temperatures from September through March are a consistent 22 °C. With 253.1 mm, November is the month with the highest rainfall of the year, while July is the lowest, with only 1.5 mm.
 During the dry season, the city can have very low relative humidity levels, often below 30%.